PLAN-Lab/plan-lab.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

 Our lab is part of the [School of information Sciences](https://ischool.illinois.edu/) at [University of Illinois Urbana-Champaign](https://illinois.edu/).
-We are located at 614 E. Daniel St, Champaign, IL.

 {%
   include link.html